 Sea cucumbers on the shores of Norway

 Blue Planet II has certainly introduced us to some weird and wonderful creatures, animals that perhaps we didn’t even know existed.
-In this week’s ‘Green Seas’ episode, sea cucumbers take centre stage, sausage-shaped echinoderms that have a warty and leathery skin.
+During ‘Green Seas’, sea cucumbers (sausage-shaped echinoderms that have a warty and leathery skin) take centre stage.

 Although approximately 1,250 varieties of sea cucumbers exist, it’s the red sea cucumber and its brown equivalent that are caught on camera, feeding on plankton in the waters near Norway.
 They can thrive deep in the ocean, but they are also known to like shallower shores, making them vulnerable to marine predators including crabs and starfish.